LunarTim/vs-code-plugin/extension/README.md

 There is also a completion provider that when you type `fn` followed by a space, it will list all the declared functions in the current scope.
 ![List of declared functions](./images/fn_functions_completion.png)

-    Currently it works but not the way I want it to work.
+Currently it works but not the way I intended it to.
 You first need to type `fn` followed by a space, then it shows the declared functions but then you need to do a backspace and the choose the function.

 ## File Structure